supergillis/supersam/README.md

   </a>
 </div>

-Generate environment variables from CDK projects for use by SAM CLI.
+Extract environment variables from Lambda functions for use with SAM CLI.

 ## Usage